Epistimio/orion/docs/src/user/algorithms.rst

 imported and instantiated is ``Gradient_Descent``, so the lower-case identifier corresponds to it.

-All algorithms have default arguments that should work reasonably in general.
+All algorithms have default arguments that should work reasonably well in general.
-To tune the algorithm for a specific problem, use can set those arguments in the yaml file as shown above with ``learning_rate``.
+To tune the algorithm for a specific problem, you can set those arguments in the yaml file as shown above with ``learning_rate``.

 Included Algorithms